Flow-based Conformal Prediction for Multi-dimensional Time Series: Theory

 and

 \end{assumption}

 \begin{remark}

 Lemma~\ref{lemma:bi_lipschitz_vector_field} shows that bi-Lipschitz guided vector field results in bi-Lipschitz guided flow.
-Therefore, the vector field $u_t(x \mid h)$ can be modeled using neural network architectures that satisfy this assumption.
-For example, one can use invertible Residual Networks (iResNet)~\cite{behrmann2019invertible,chen2019residual} with smooth activation functions. \end{remark}
+Consequently, we can model the guided vector field to satisfy this assumption.
+For example, one may use invertible Residual Networks (iResNet)~\citep{behrmann2019invertible,chen2019residual} with smooth activation functions. \end{remark}

-\begin{assumption}[Lipschitz continuous of the CDF of the true non-conformity scores] Assume that $F_e(u)$ is Lipschitz continuous with Lipschitz constant $L_{T+1} > 0$, and that $F_e$ is strictly increasing in $u$. \end{assumption}
+\begin{assumption}[Lipschitz continuous of the CDF of true non-conformity scores] $F_e(u)$ is Lipschitz continuous with Lipschitz constant $L_{T+1} > 0$, and that $F_e$ is strictly increasing in $u$. \end{assumption}

 \begin{assumption}[Estimation quality] Define $\Delta_i = \hat{\epsilon}_i - \epsilon_i$.
 There exists a sequence $\{\delta_T\}_{T \geq 1}$ such that

 \end{assumption}